 3pm – 5pm

 New to meditation, Shambhala and or Buddhism?
-Join us on Thursdays in Eagle Rock and/or Wednesdays in Mar Vista (Westside) for an intro to meditation talk and guided meditation instruction.
+Join us on Thursdays at our Eagle Rock Center (NELA) and/or Wednesdays at Westside Center (Mar Vista) for an intro to meditation talk and guided meditation instruction.
 Presenters and topics rotate each week.

 $10 suggested donation.
 No one is turned away for lack of funds.